Comp-Labs/comp-labs-meet/README.md

 NOTE: The GNU/LInux builds are 64-bit only.

-## Installation from OS App Stores
+## Installation from Public App Stores

 Windows             |  macOS             |  Linux
 :------------------:|:------------------:|:-------------: